National People's Congress: Powers and responsibilities

-Under the constitution, the NPC is the highest organ of state power in China, and all four Chinese constitutions have granted it a large amount of lawmaking power.
+Under the constitution, the NPC is the supreme state organ of power in China, and all four Chinese constitutions have granted it a large amount of lawmaking power.
+According to Chinese legal scholar Zhou Fang, "[t]he powers of the National People's Congress as the [SSOP] are boundless, its authority extends to the entire territory of the country, and, if necessary, it can intervene in any matter which it finds it requisite to do so."
 The presidency, the State Council, the PRC Central Military Commission, the Supreme People's Court, the Supreme People's Procuratorate, and the National Supervisory Commission are all formally under the authority of the NPC.

+The constitution mandates a leadership role for the CCP.
+The Organic Law of the National People's Congress states that the "National People's Congress and its Standing Committee uphold the leadership of the Communist Party of China" and adhere "to the guiding principles of Marxism–Leninism, Mao Zedong Thought, Deng Xiaoping Theory, the Theory of Three Represents, the Scientific Outlook on Development, and the Xi Jinping Thought on Socialism with Chinese Characteristics for a New Era".

-The constitution guarantees the CCP a leadership role, and the NPC therefore does not serve as a forum of debate between government and opposition parties as is the case with Western parliaments.
+The NPC does not serve as a forum of debate between government and opposition parties as is the case with Western parliaments.
 This has led to the NPC being described as a rubber stamp legislature or as only being able to affect issues of low sensitivity and salience to the CCP.
 Legislation typically passes quickly, but there are notable examples where laws do not get through the NPC, and negative votes have become more commonplace since its inception.

 According to academic Rory Truex of the Princeton School of Public and International Affairs, NPC "deputies convey citizen grievances but shy away from sensitive political issues, and the government in turn displays partial responsiveness to their concerns."
 According to Austin Ramzy, writing for The New York Times, the NPC "is a carefully crafted pageant intended to convey the image of a transparent, responsive government."
 One of the NPC's members, Hu Xiaoyan, told BBC News in 2009 that she has no power to help her constituents.
 She was quoted as saying, "As a parliamentary representative, I don't have any real power."

 Formally, there are four main functions and powers of the NPC: